krivard/codalab-worksheets-wiki/User_CodaLab-Worksheets-Tutorial.md

     bar
     baz

 Let's upload this dataset into CodaLab.
-If you're in the web terminal, simply type

-    cl upload

-to popup a dialog box to select the desired file (if you want to upload a directory, you need to zip it up).
+If you're in the web terminal, simply click on `Upload Bundle` to popup a dialog box to select the desired file (if you want to upload a directory, you need to zip it up).
 If you're on the CLI, simply type:

     cl upload a.txt

-After you quit the editor, a 32-character UUID will be printed.
+A 32-character UUID will be printed.
 This UUID uniquely identifies the Bundle.
 Forever.
 You can't edit the contents since bundles are immutable, but you can edit the metadata:

     cl edit a.txt